BillZong/fdn-cloud-resource-deleter/README.md

 It's tool using in fdn.
-Buy cloud resource in configurable way.
+Delete cloud resource in configurable way.

 **TODO:**